espsrc/rucio-rse-StoRM-webdav/README.md

 cat /var/log/storm/webdav/storm-webdav-server.log
 ```

-*By default REDIS is not isntalled anyway, so you have to install manually.*
+*By default REDIS is not installed anyway, so you have to install manually.*

 Get service metrics